gnois/luaty/README.md

 In return, we enjoy
 - often shorter codes
-- forced local variable declaration
+- forced implicit local variable declaration
 - consistent function definition syntax
-- some features like [luacheck](https://github.com/mpeterv/luacheck), and some others

 Due to backquote replacing `[[` and `]]`, long comments need one extra hyphen if we want to use the [uncomment trick](https://www.lua.org/pil/1.3.html)